Kyle Seager’s home run helps Mariners avoid four-game sweep by Royals

 With just three hits in the game, Seattle hadn’t much mustered much offensively to inspire confidence in a comeback.
 But with Singer out of the game after six innings of work, right-hander Tyler Zuber offered a reprieve.
 With two outs, Haniger reached on a hustling infield single to shortstop, bringing Seager to the plate.

 After lower back stiffness kept him out of the starting lineup Saturday before being asked to pinch hit later in the game, Seager returned to the starting lineup for the 127th time in the Mariners’ 131st game of the season.
 He sat on a 1-1 changeup, hammering a blast deep over the wall in deep right-center for his 31st homer of the season.
-It’s the most homers he’s hit in his 11 seasons at the big league level, eclipsing the 30 he hit in 2016.

 “It’s definitely special,” he said “It’s always nice to have a career high in anything.
 That’s always a positive.
 That’s been part of my job.
 That’s something I’ve kind of prided myself on is playing defense and trying to do the damage-type stuff — knocking in runs and doubles and home runs.”